thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 fastOperation(5); //output: 5
 fastOperation(7); //output: operation executed 7
 ```
 The example shows that `fastOperation`, which is composed from `memoize(longOperation)` can cache its result for each input value when executing.
-The first time a value is applied e.g. `fastOperation(5)`, the function runs normally and cache the result, second time when call `fastOperation(5)` again, the function just return cached result immediately.
+The first time a value is applied e.g. `fastOperation(5)`, the function runs normally and cache the result, second time when call `fastOperation(5)` again, the function just returns the cached result immediately.

 This `memoization` is quite helpful for improving performance in some cases, but we need to use it with a good consideration.
 For example in the serializing `key` of this implementation, it uses `JSON.stringify`, but if the array is big `JSON.stringify` can slow down the computation, and the memory need to spend to cache results also increases.